petyosi/react-virtuoso/README.md

 ### Fixes and new Features

 To run the tests, use `npm run test`.
-A holistic, "e2e" test suite is runnable with `npm run e2e`, with the pages being `e2e/*.tsx` and the tests `e2e/*.test.ts`.
+An end-to-end browser-based test suite is runnable with `npm run e2e`, with the pages being `e2e/*.tsx` and the tests `e2e/*.test.ts`.

-A convenient way to debug something is by previewing one of the e2e test cases.
+A convenient way to debug something is to preview one the e2e test cases in the browser.
 To do that, run `npm run preview e2e/hello.tsx`.
 There are several other examples in the `e2e` directory.

 ### Docs

 The documentation site is built with docusaurus and the content is available in the `site/docs` directory.
 The API reference is generated from the doc comments in `src/components.tsx`.

 ## License